Home / DC and Maryland Accident Attorney News Blog / What is Contributory Negligence?

 Written by Award-Winning Lawyer Lawrence S. Lapidus

-Receiving fair and reasonable settlement for an accident can be tricky.
+Receiving a fair and reasonable settlement for an accident can be a challenge.
 Some people believe that if they sustain injuries or property damages because of the negligence of another individual or company, they’ll quickly and easily get their expenses covered.
-Unfortunately, this is not always the case.
+Unfortunately, this is not always the case, especially if you live in a state where contributory negligence is alive and well.

 How Does Contributory Negligence Work?

-Contributory negligence is a very harsh legal rule that has been abolished in many states.
+Contributory negligence is a very harsh legal rule that has been abolished in almost all states.
 However, it is still in place throughout the D.C.
-Met Region.
-(Sometimes now called the “DMV” in news broadcasts) .
-This rule means that even if you, as the plaintiff are as little as 1% responsible for the accident, you will not receive a settlement for the damages and/or injuries or may receive a smaller settlement and the case will be lost in court.
+Metro Region.
+This rule means that even if you, as the plaintiff, are as little as 1% responsible for the accident, you will not receive a settlement for the damages and/or injuries, or may receive a smaller settlement, and the case will be lost in court.

 • Failing to anticipate and avoid an obvious danger

-It is important to note: there are many other circumstances that can involve contributory negligence not listed above.
+It is important to note: many other circumstances can involve contributory negligence not listed above.

 How Your Attorney Can Fight Contributory Negligence